820NaveenKumar208/genai-math-llm-integration/README.md

 ### RESULT:
-Hence,the python program to design and implement a Python function for calculating the volume of a cylinder, integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is successfully demonstrated.
+Hence, the Python program to design and implement a function for calculating the volume of a sphere, and its integration with a chat completion system utilizing the function-calling feature of a Large Language Model (LLM), is successfully demonstrated.